-HDB provides Singaporeans with affordable homes and a quality living environment, through its role as the master planner and developer of Singapore’s public housing towns.
+HDB provides Singaporeans with affordable homes and a quality living environment, through its role as the master planner and developer of Singapore’s public housing towns and estates.

 To help Singaporeans become home owners, the Government subsidises HDB flats with price discounts for new flats and by offering a variety of housing grants.
-HDB also offers housing loans at concessionary interest rates to help eligible Singaporeans own homes.
-For needy Singaporeans, HDB provides heavily subsidised rental flats.
+HDB also offers housing loans at concessionary interest rates to help eligible Singaporeans own their homes.
+For needy, low income Singaporeans, HDB provides heavily subsidised rental flats.

 To ensure that HDB towns continue to be renewed and cater to the changing needs of residents, HDB rejuvenates its towns and flats through programmes such as the Remaking Our Heartland (ROH) Programme, Home Improvement Programme (HIP), Neighbourhood Renewal Programme (NRP), and Lift Upgrading Programme (LUP).
-In addition, HDB is involved in relevant commercial and industrial property development and management to provide a range of amenities and employment opportunities in HDB towns.
+In addition, HDB develops and manages commercial properties like neighbourhood centres to provide a range of amenities and employment opportunities in HDB towns.

 To reflect the full spectrum of HDB’s operations, the financial results are presented under ‘Housing’ and ‘Other Activities’ in the audited financial statements.
 ‘Housing’ consolidates the results of housing programmes implemented.
-These comprise the Home ownership, Upgrading, Residential ancillary functions, Rental flats, and Mortgage financing segments.
-‘Other Activities’ comprise the Other Rental and Related Businesses segment, and Agency and Others segments which are commercial in nature.
+It comprises the Home Ownership, Upgrading, Residential Ancillary Functions, Rental Flats, and Mortgage Financing segments.
+‘Other Activities’ comprises the Other Rental and Related Businesses segment, and Agency and Others segment which are commercial in nature.

-The Home ownership segment covers the development and sale of flats to eligible buyers under the various home ownership schemes for public housing.
-The Home ownership segment reported a deficit of $1,383 million in FY 2017/ 2018 as compared with $861 million in FY 2016/ 2017.
+The Home Ownership segment covers the development and sale of flats to eligible buyers under the various home ownership schemes for public housing.
+The Home Ownership segment reported a deficit of $2,232 million in FY 2019/ 2020 as compared with $1,421 million in FY 2018/ 2019.

-The provision for foreseeable loss of $1,932 million that was made in the previous years was released on completion of the sale of flats in FY 2017/ 2018.
-On the other hand, $892 million of additional foreseeable loss mainly for new building contracts awarded was provided.
-As a result, there was a net decrease of $1,040 million in the provision for foreseeable loss.
+The provision for foreseeable loss of $659 million that was made in the previous years was released on the completion of the sale of flats in FY 2019/ 2020.
+On the other hand, $1,477 million of additional foreseeable loss was provided mainly for the new building contracts awarded.
+As a result, there was a net increase of $818 million in the provision for foreseeable loss.

-The Upgrading segment reported a deficit of $639 million in FY 2017/ 2018.
+The Upgrading segment reported a deficit of $440 million in FY 2019/ 2020.
 The programmes are the Home Improvement Programme, Neighbourhood Renewal Programme, and Lift Upgrading Programme for housing estates.
-The increase in deficit was due to more flats undergoing upgrading in FY 2017/ 2018.
+The decrease in the deficit was due to a lower expenditure for the Home Improvement Programme, as compared to last year.

-The Residential ancillary functions segment includes lease administration, provision and management of ancillary facilities such as car parks in housing estates, and planning and building administration.
-It reported a deficit of $338 million in FY 2017/ 2018.
+The Residential Ancillary Functions segment includes lease administration, provision and management of ancillary facilities such as car parks in housing estates, and planning and building administration.
+It reported a deficit of $312 million in FY 2019/ 2020.

 Results of Other Activities

-The segment on other rental and related businesses focuses on the provision, tenancy, and management of commercial and industrial properties and land.
-It reported a higher surplus of $753 million in FY 2017/ 2018.
-The industrial properties and land were transferred to JTC Corporation on 1 January 2018.
+The segment on Other Rental and Related Businesses focuses on the provision, tenancy, and management of commercial properties and land.
+It reported a lower surplus of $454 million in FY 2019/ 2020, due mainly to rental rebates given to qualifying tenants in HDB shops and social-communal facilities.
+The rental rebates were given to help businesses cushion the impact of COVID-19.

-Capital expenditure for the year was $7,978 million.
-A large proportion of the year’s capital expenditure was incurred for purchases of land and construction of public housing.
+Capital expenditure for the year was $7,316 million.
+A large proportion of the year’s capital expenditure was incurred for the purchases of land and construction of public housing.

-As at 31 March 2018, HDB’s total assets amounted to $84,916 million.
-Loans receivable were $40,727 million.
-Property, plant and equipment, investment properties, and properties under development and for sale were $40,104 million.
-These assets accounted for 95% of the total assets.
+As at 31 March 2020, HDB’s total assets amounted to $87,441 million.
+Loans receivable were $40,279 million.
+Property, plant and equipment, investment properties, and properties under development and for sale were $42,546 million.
+Altogether these assets accounted for 95% of the total assets.

 Financing of Public Housing

-HDB’s annual deficit is fully covered by government grant.
+HDB’s annual deficit is fully covered by a government grant.
 In addition, HDB receives a government grant to preserve the capital gains attributable to past governments on disposal of the protected assets, in accordance with the Constitution of the Republic of Singapore.
-The cumulative government grant to HDB since its establishment in 1960 amounted to $31,501 million.
+The cumulative government grants provided to HDB since its establishment in 1960 amounted to $36,226 million.

 The main loans which finance HDB’s operations comprise:

-- Mortgage financing loans that finance the mortgage loans granted by HDB to purchasers of flats under the public housing schemes.
-Interest rate and repayment term on loans obtained by HDB from the Government are:
+i) Mortgage financing loans that finance the housing loans granted by HDB to purchasers of flats under the public housing schemes.

-- Bonds that finance HDB’s development programmes, working capital requirements, and refinancing of existing borrowings.
-During the year, HDB raised $3.54 billion and redeemed $3.98 billion of unsecured Fixed Rate Notes.
-Total outstanding Notes under the Medium Term Note Programme were $22.37 billion as at 31 March 2018.
+iii) Bonds that finance HDB’s development programmes, working capital requirements, and refinancing of existing borrowings.
+During the year, HDB raised $3.20 billion and redeemed $1.83 billion of unsecured Fixed Rate Notes.
+Total outstanding Notes under the Medium Term Note Programme was about $24 billion as at 31 March 2020.